QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @btime g(1.0, 1.0)

-Note that the second run was dramatically faster than the first
+Note that the second run was dramatically faster than the first.

-That's because the first call included the time for JIT compilaiton
+That's because the first call included the time for JIT compilaiton.

-Notice also how small the memory footprint of the execution is
+Notice also how small the memory footprint of the execution is.

 Also, the machine code is simple and clean